VivekKumarL/Pastebin/README.md

 ## Project Description

-Pastebin Lite is a web application that allows users to:
+Pastebin is a web application that allows users to:

 - Create text pastes with optional constraints (time-based expiry and view limits)
 - Receive a shareable URL for each paste